PabloJM21/Image-Classification-with-ResNet/README.md

 The goal of this project is to compare the performance of different models on the Image Classification task, trained on the CIFAR-10 dataset.
 These are mainly convolutional neural networks (CNNs) and residual neural networks (ResNets)

-To understand the background of this exercise you can:

-Read the ResNet publication: https://arxiv.org/abs/1512.03385
+To understand the background of this exercise you can read the ResNet publication: https://arxiv.org/abs/1512.03385